Navid200/xDrip/docs/Nightscout/Notes.md

 Enable the engine again.
 It will ask you to enable billing again.
 But, this time, select the billing account you just created.
 Standard disk
 Minimal
+Create
 curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-1/bootstrap.sh | bash
+If you get an error message that says EINTEGRITY ending with (0 bytes) and it hangs.
+Just press CTRL C keys at the same time and re-run the curl bootstrap command.
+You will be asked to login.
+Use the email address and password you use for noip.com.
 Leave the update interval at 30.
 select N for running command during update.
+Enter email address.
+Press A to accept the terms of service.
+Press N to decline sharing email address.
+Select 2 to redirect to secure https.
+The API secret will be your Nightscout password.
+Enter a password and take note.